 John gazed blearily at his surroundings waiting for them to swim into focus.
 He should probably start trying to work out how to get back.

-If the cops found him here again, they were going to want more than a word.
+If the cops found him at the old place again, they were going to want more than a word.
 He dragged himself to his feet, swearing as he did so and tried to massage the needles away.

 ‘Those weren’t here last time.’

-The gleamed like it was made of steel and teeth.
+The building’s empty windows gleamed like mirrors in the moonlight.
 Someone had covered its windows with that Psytex stuff they used when they really didn’t want anyone to get in.
 It must have been too much for him last night or he’d have found a way.
 He’d had plenty of practice since the wife sent him packing.
-John clambered to his feet, brushing frost from his clothes and turned away.
-Where he’d lain looked like one of those silhouettes from a crime scene; nearly had been too.
+John clambered to his feet, brushing frost from his clothes.
+Where he’d lain looked like one of those silhouettes from a crime scene, nearly had been too.
 His shiver took a long time to stop.

 ‘Bitch could have murdered me, kicking me out like that.
 All I did was come see the kids.’

 He made himself quieten down, at least the cops had been understanding.
 The last time he’d visited his ex he’d woken up in the station.
 That didn’t seem like a bad idea right now.
 At least it would be warm.
 John watched his breath steam in the moonlight and tried to remember whether it had said it would snow on the radio.
 There was no way he was risking the lanes again at this time of night.

 Besides…he glanced at the bottle.
 He’d booze left, and the veranda wasn’t boarded off.
-He could sleep in the curtains someone had left on the lawn.
+He could sleep in the curtains someone had left outside.
 He’d been through worse; John headed for the steps.

 ‘Just keep a lid on it, anyone notices you’re here again and they’ll haul you in for sure, all smiles, and I’m your new best friend.
 You know how it works; before long they’ll have your record.
 It’ll be an institution this time.’